 Why You Should Perform Statistical Hypothesis Testing

-There are tremendous benefits that you gain by working with a random sample drawn from a population.
-In most cases, it is simply not possible to observe the entire population to understand its properties.
+Hypothesis testing is a form of inferential statistics that allows us to draw conclusions about an entire population based on a representative sample.
+You gain tremendous benefits by working with a sample.
+In most cases, it is simply impossible to observe the entire population to understand its properties.
 The only alternative is to collect a random sample and then use statistics to analyze it.

-Differences that researchers observe in samples might be due to sample error rather than representing a true effect at the population level.
-If sample error causes the observed difference, the next time someone performs the same experiment the results might be different.
+Differences that researchers observe in samples might be due to sampling error rather than representing a true effect at the population level.
+If sampling error causes the observed difference, the next time someone performs the same experiment the results might be different.
 Hypothesis testing incorporates estimates of the sampling error to help you make the correct decision.
+Learn more about Sampling Error.

 For example, if you are studying the proportion of defects produced by two manufacturing methods, any difference you observe between the two sample proportions might be sample error rather than a true difference.
 If the difference does not exist at the population level, you won’t obtain the benefits that you expect based on the sample statistics.
 That can be a costly mistake!